§ 1 Information on the collection of personal data

 § 12 Use of Google AdSense

-(1) This website uses the online advertising service Google AdSense, through which you can be shown advertising tailored to your interests.
+(1) This website uses the online advertising service Google AdSense, which is used to show you advertising tailored to your interests.
 We want to show you advertising that may interest you, in order to make our website more appealing to you.
 To this end, we gather statistical information about you that is processed by our advertising partners.
 You can recognise these adverts by the “Google Ads” note in each advert.

 b) by deactivating interest-based adverts with Google via the link http://www.google.de/ads/preferences, although this setting is deleted if you delete your cookies;

-d) by permanently deactivating in your browsers Firefox, Internet Explorer or Google Chrome via the link http://www.google.com/settings/ads/plugin.
-Please note that you may not be able to use all functions of this website to the full if you take this step.
+d) by permanently deactivating in your Firefox, Internet Explorer or Google Chrome browsers via the link http://www.google.com/settings/ads/plugin.
+Please note that you may not be able to use all functions of this website fully if you take this step.

 § 13 Remarketing